JFMurphy/River-Challenge/README.md

 Source files are located in the src folder.

 I have added a .bat file that runs the application from the .jar.
-It is located in the River Challenge (executable) folder.
+It is located in the "River Challenge (executable)" folder.